-DOM and MDHS acknowledge the request to verify eligibility for assistance by using the enhanced eligibility verification service established in Section 3(2) of this act as well as periodically reaffirming assets where applicable.
+DOM and MDHS acknowledge the request to verify eligibility for assistance by using the enhanced eligibility verification service established in Section 3(2) of the Medicaid and Human Services Transparency and Fraud Prevention Act as well as periodically reaffirming assets where applicable.
 DOM and MDHS already terminate recipients within active programs with receipt of information about recipients moving out of state within a maximum of 10 days.
-The remaining items in this Section are dependent on the enhanced real-time eligibility verification service (Section 3) being completed.
-Updates to this Section will resume when Section 3 is completed.
+The remaining items in this Section are dependent on the enhanced real-time eligibility verification service being completed.
+Updates to this Section will resume when Section 3 of the Medicaid and Human Services Transparency and Fraud Prevention Act is completed.
+Current progress can be found within Section 4.3 of this document.